Sperm Preservation Clinic

-The Women’s Fertility Preservation Clinic is focused on the protection and preservation of fertility for the future.
+The Women’s Sperm Preservation Clinic is focused on the protection and preservation of fertility for the future.

 We specialise in providing care in fertility considerations for patients who have cancer or another health issue that puts fertility at risk.
 This includes people of all sex and genders.

 Why it's important to preserve sperm before your treatment

 If you have been diagnosed with a condition or a disease that requires medical or surgical treatment to keep you healthy, you may require interventions like radiation, chemotherapy, and surgery.